“There is someone who has come before me, and always someone who will come after me.”

-Described as the ‘High Priestess of Harmony,’ whose creative writing has ‘enjoyed exceptional public approbation,’ Xenia Hanusiak enjoys one of the most diverse lives experienced by artists today.
-As an opera singer, writer, cultural commentator, curator and festival director Xenia contributes to the stage, the page and the intervals in between.
+Described as the ‘High Priestess of Harmony,’ whose creative writing has ‘enjoyed exceptional public approbation,’ Xenia Hanusiak enjoys one of the most diverse lives as an innovator.
+As a curator of ideas, words, festivals, and music, she contributes to the stage, the page and the intervals in between.

-Xenia’s body of works include the play "Ward B" (R.E Ross Trust Award), the children’s chorus "Un_labelled" (co-written with Elena Kats-Chernin/Boosey & Hawkes/Young People’s Chorus of New York City), the libretto "A thousand doors, a thousand windows" (Melbourne International Arts Festival, Singapore Arts Festival, Venice Biennale), the music-theatre work "Earth Songs" (Homart Korean Theatre/Sydney/Melbourne) and the dramatic monologue ''The MsTaken Identity'' (Adelaide Festival of Arts/Australian String Quartet).
+Her body of work as a writer for the stage includes the play "Ward B" (R.E Ross Trust Award), the children’s chorus "Un_labelled" (co-written with Elena Kats-Chernin/Boosey & Hawkes/Young People’s Chorus of New York City), the libretto "A thousand doors, a thousand windows" (Melbourne International Arts Festival, Singapore Arts Festival, Venice Biennale), the music-theatre work "Earth Songs" (Homart Theatre Korea/Sydney/Melbourne Recital Center) and the dramatic vocal monologue ''The MsTaken Identity'' (Adelaide Festival of Arts/Australian String Quartet).

-Xenia is a 2017 - 2018 Global Cultural Fellow, University of Edinburgh Institute of International Cultural Relations.
-She is a Visiting scholar at the School of Writing, Columbia University (New York) and has been a Writer/Scholar/Artist in residence at Peking University (Beijing), Kookmin University (Korea), and a Bundanon Estate Arts resident (Australia).
-She is a Churchill Fellow, a State Library of Victoria Creative Fellow, and the inaugural arts recipient of a Boston-Melbourne Fellowship.
-Her honors and recognitions include the R. E Ross Trust award for playwriting and the only recipient awarded multiple citations from three different categories of the Australia Council (Literature, Music and Theatre).
-Xenia has held an Australia-China Council Fellowship, two Australian-Korea Foundation awards, an Asialink award, an Ian Potter Award, and is a current holder of a Professional Writer’s award from Copyright Australia (CAL).
+She is a committed educator as a Visiting Scholar at the School of Writing, Columbia University (New York), a Writer/Scholar/Artist in residence at Peking University (Beijing), Kookmin University (Korea), a Bundanon Estate Arts resident (Australia) and a Hambidge (USA) fellow recipient.
+She is a 2019 Eugene O’Neill National Critics’ Institute Fellow (USA), a Churchill Fellow, a State Library of Victoria Creative Fellow, and the inaugural arts recipient of a Boston-Melbourne Fellowship.
+Her honors and recognitions include the R. E Ross Trust award for playwriting and she remains the only recipient ever awarded multiple citations from three different categories of the Australia Council (Literature, Music, and Theatre).
+Xenia has held an Australia-China Council Fellowship, two Australian-Korea Foundation awards, an Asialink award, an Ian Potter Award, and multiple Professional Writer’s award from Copyright Australia (CAL).

-A sought after speaker, Xenia’s representational skills on cultural engagement, literature, music, and museum practice has offered her opportunities at Boston University, Northeastern University (Boston), Museums Victoria, Non-FictionNow (Melbourne and Rejykavik ), Peking University (China), Sang Myung and Kookmin Universities (Korea), the National University of Singapore (Singapore), the Shanghai Institute of Theatre (Shanghai), Monash University, Melbourne University, and Adelaide Universities (Australia).
-In 2016 she presented at the International Forum for Words and Music at Arizona State University, and Performers (') Present Symposium at Yong Siew Toh Conservatory of Music (Singapore) and La Salle Sia.
-Her 2017 schedule takes her to engagements at the Orpheus Institute in Belgium, Creative non-fictioNOW (Iceland), a Hambidge Residency (Georgia, USA), and an appointment as a Global Cultural Fellow, University of Edinburgh, Institute of International Cultural Relations (Scotland, UK) where she will participate in the Edinburgh Festival.
+A sought after speaker, Xenia’s addresses to diverse audiences on cultural engagement, literature, music, and museum practice has offered her opportunities at International Symposium on Cultural Diplomacy (United Nations, New York), Boston University, Northeastern University (Boston), Museums Victoria, Non-FictionNow (Melbourne and Reykjavik), Peking University (China), Sang Myung and Kookmin Universities (Korea), the National University of Singapore (Singapore), the Shanghai Institute of Theatre (Shanghai), Monash University, Melbourne University, and Adelaide Universities (Australia), the International Forum for Words and Music at Arizona State University, and Performers Present Symposium at Yong Siew Toh Conservatory of Music (Singapore) and La Salle Sia.